 18. Built In Functions

 Gazprea has some built in functions.
-These built in functions may have some special behaviour that normal functions can not have, for instance many of them will work on vectors of any element type.
-Normally a function must specify the element type of a vector specified.
+These built in functions may have some special behaviour that normal functions can not have, for instance many of them will work on arrays of any element type.
+Normally a function must specify the element type of an array argument.

 The name of built in functions are reserved and a user program cannot define a function or a procedure with the same name as a built in function.
 If a declaration or a definition with the same name as a built-in function is encountered in a Gazprea program, then the compiler should issue an error message.